-Mami Indo

-Independent Outside Director Member of the Compensation Committee and the Audit Committee

-Number of Company shares held: 1,100 Meeting attendance (FY2022) Board of Directors: 100% (18/18) Compensation Committee: 100% (8/8) Audit Committee: 100% (15/15)
+Mami Indo Independent Outside Director Member of the Compensation Committee and the Audit Committee Number of Company shares held: 1,100 Meeting attendance (FY2022) Board of Directors: 100% (18/18) Compensation Committee: 100% (8/8) Audit Committee: 100% (15/15)

-Ms. Indo, in addition to many years of experience working for securities companies and think tanks, has worked in the Securities and Exchange Surveillance Commission, gaining broad insight and a wealth of experience.
-Her achievements and insights are highly regarded both inside and outside of the Company, Since being appointed as an Audit & Supervisory Board member (External) in June 2020, she has made a great contribution, especially in the areas of governance and risk management.
+[Reasons for appointment] Mr. Toki has specialized knowledge as an attorney at law and has a wealth of experience.
+Since assuming the position of external auditor in June 2016, he has utilized his extensive knowledge relating to corporate law to actively participate from his legal perspective at Board of Directors' and other meetings.
+He makes a significant contribution to the strengthening of our Company in auditing functions and structures of corporate governance.
+[Reasons for appointment] Ms. Indo, in addition to many years of experience working for securities companies and think tanks, has worked in the Securities and Exchange Surveillance Commission, gaining broad insight and a wealth of experience.
+Her achievements and insights are highly regarded both inside and outside of the Company.
+Since being appointed as an Audit & Supervisory Board member (External) in June 2020, she has made a great contribution, especially in the areas of governance and risk management.
+Yoko Hatta Independent Outside Director Member of the Audit Committee Number of Company shares held: 0 Meeting attendance (FY2022) Board of Directors: 100% (13/13) Audit Committee: 100% (10/10) Scott Trevor Davis Independent Outside Director Chair of the Compensation Committee Member of the Nomination Committee Number of Company shares held: 0 Meeting attendance (FY2022) -

-Yoko Hatta

-Independent Outside Director Member of the Audit Committee

-Number of Company shares held: 0 Meeting attendance (FY2022) Board of Directors: 100% (13/13) Audit Committee: 100% (10/10)